 Prior to joining Sg2, Justin was a postdoctoral fellow at Northwestern University.
 He has also worked at the University of California, Berkeley; the University of Chicago; and the Whitehead Institute at Massachusetts Institute of Technology.
 Justin earned a PhD in biomedical sciences from Northwestern University and an AB in biological sciences from the University of Chicago.
 Additionally, he holds certificates in data science from Northwestern’s McCormick School of Engineering and from the Management for Scientists and Engineers “mini-MBA” program at Northwestern’s Kellogg School of Management.

-While at Northwestern, Justin earned the Rappaport Award for Research Excellence and was selected to serve as a Malkin Scholar for Cancer Research in the Cellular and Molecular Basis of Disease Training Program and as a Chicago Biomedical Consortium Scholar.
-In addition, Justin holds certificates in data science from the McCormick School of Engineering and from the Management for Scientists and Engineers “mini-MBA” program at Kellogg.
+During his graduate studies, Justin received the Rappaport Award for Research Excellence.
+He also was selected to serve as a Malkin Scholar for Cancer Research in the Cellular and Molecular Basis of Disease Training Program and as a Chicago Biomedical Consortium Scholar.
 His findings have been published in top-tier scientific journals, and he has presented and won awards at conferences organized by the National Centers for Systems Biology and the Genetics Society of America.